 What you can do next

-Under normal circumstances, 3 successful traces of calls -- originating from the same number -- are required before CenturyLink or local law enforcement can take action.
-Once you've traced a number 3 times, you can request action be taken against the calling party.
+Normally, three successful traces of harassing calls originating from the same number are required before CenturyLink or local law enforcement can take action.
+Once you've traced a number three times, you can request to take action against the calling party.

-Follow up with CenturyLink at 1-800-244-1111, and discuss what they can do.
-Be prepared to share any relevant information with them such as the dates/times you've received (and traced) harassing calls.
+Contact us to discuss your next steps.
+Be prepared to share any relevant information with them, such as the dates and times you've received and traced harassing calls.

-You can also contact your local law enforcement agency.
-Tell them that you've been receiving harassing calls and that you've traced those calls.
-Be sure to get the name of the officer who records your complaint.
-Make a note of the date and time you called, the agency's complete name, phone number and fax number.
-If an officer opens a case for you, write down the case number.
+You can also contact your local law enforcement and tell them that you've been receiving harassing calls and that you've traced those calls.
+Be sure to get the name and contact information of the officer who records your complaint.
+If an officer opens a case for you, make a note of the case number as well.

 If your law enforcement agency has questions, have them contact the CenturyLink Law Enforcement Support Team at 1-877-451-1980.

-If you attempt to trace a call but hear a fast-busy tone instead of recorded instructions, Call Trace may not be available in your area.
+If you attempt to trace a call but hear a rapid busy tone instead of recorded instructions, Call Trace may not be available in your area.